Welcome to Back Country Stations: Rakaia to Kaikoura Coast

 Coldstream Farm and Garden

-Many years ago Andrew’s grandfather owned the Coldstream Garden farm.
-In a happy continuation of the family connection, Andrew and Vicki bought the land in 2010, they weto have also acquired a beautiful garden.
+Many years ago Andrew’s grandfather owned Coldstream farm.
+In a happy continuation of the family connection Andrew Dalzell and Vicki Collett bought the land in 2010, they have also acquired a beautiful garden.
 We enjoy lunch at Coldstream where Vicki has used her green thumb to nurture this 1 hectare garden to its current status as a Garden of Significance.

-We start the day at Leslie Hills Station in the Canterbury High Country near Culverden.
-This is a particularly rewarding stop.
+We start the day with Jo and Dave McKenzie for morning tea and a farm tour at Montrose Station in the Canterbury High Country near Culverden.
+This fifth generation farm is a particularly rewarding stop.
 There is quite an astonishing history here and “lucky to be alive” was mentioned as this homestead was partially destroyed by the Kaikoura earthquake in 2016.

-An amazing restoration has been made to this unique 850 square metre single story homestead which dates back to the 1850s.
-It’s classed as an Historic Place Category 2 and is among the largest residential wooden properties.
+An amazing restoration has been made to this two story homestead which dates back to 1912.
+It’s classed as an Historic Place Category 2.

 Loch Leven